 And carried matching Emmy London Natasha Cinder Clutch.

-Duchess of Cambridge wore new red hat and diamond floral earrings at Commonwealth Day Service.
+Duchess of Cambridge wore a new red hat and diamond floral earrings at Commonwealth Day Service.
 GabiK_blogoKate on Twitter suggested that Catherine might be wearing Lock and Co.’s hat and earrings that belonged to Princess of Wales, Diana.

-Next we will see Duchess on Tuesday when she will visit visit the Henry Fawcett Children’s Centre to see how Lambeth Early Action Plans are using the Parent and Infant Relationship Service (PAIRS) to support parents, carers and their children in the afternoon and attend National Portrait Gallery Gala dinner in the evening.
+Next, we will see Duchess on Tuesday when she will visit the Henry Fawcett Children’s Centre to see how Lambeth Early Action Plans are using the Parent and Infant Relationship Service (PAIRS) to support parents, carers and their children in the afternoon and attend National Portrait Gallery Gala dinner in the evening.